joseramosvalderrama/pipeline-azuredevops-MEANfrontend/README.md

 Look the samples in the folder.
 Change the url of the file environment.prod.ts with the url of your API.

+### Install dependencies

+    > npm install

-## Development server
+### Development server

-Run `ng serve` or `ng serve --prod` for a dev server.
+    > ng serve
+    > ng serve --prod

 The first one reads the file environment.ts.
 The second one reads the file environment.prod.ts

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 More information https://angular.io/guide/deployment

+### Test the app

+    > npm test

+ The test command generate a junit report with the test results.
+You can found it in the folder results.
+ By default the test are configurated to be executed in Chrome Headless, you can change that in the file `src/karma.conf.js`.

-## Build Docker Image
+### Build Docker Image

-Run `docker build -t helloworld-angular` for building the Docker Image.
+Run `docker build -t helloworld-angular .` for building the Docker Image.

-## Run Docker Image
+### Run Docker Image

 Run `docker run -d -p 8000:8000 helloworld-angular`.
 Navigate to `http://localhost:8000` to see the app running.

-## Test the app

-Run `npm test` for testing the app.
-By default the test are configurated to be executed in Chrome Headless, you can change that in the file `src/karma.conf.js`.